 - For entry you need 4-5 Highers normally including English and Art and Design.
 Higher Maths and Physics or a technological subject may also be required.

-- You could start by taking a National Certificate (NC) or National Qualification (NQ) (up to 4 subjects at National 4 or 5 for entry) or a Higher National Certificate (HNC) (2 Highers for entry) in similar subjects.
-This could lead on to a Higher National Diploma (HND) or a degree.
+- You could start by taking an NC or NQ (up to 4 subjects at National 4 or 5 for entry) or an HNC (2 Highers for entry) in similar subjects.
+This could lead on to an HND or a degree.

 - You need a good portfolio of design work to get into college or university and also later when applying for jobs, to show how you developed your ideas.